security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Type of field

-VARCHAR, free entry
+Text and numbers, free entry

 ### Example of use

-`Virgilio Daniel Méndez Bazan ; Virgilio Daniel Mendez Bazán`
+`Virgilio Daniel Méndez Bazan`, `Virgilio Daniel Mendez Bazán`

 ## Guidance on use

 Different sources will spell a person's name in different ways.
-We choose and record a canonical version of a person's name in the `Name` field.
+We choose and record a canonical version of a person's name in the `Person: Name` field.
 All other spellings that we have found are treated as aliases and stored in this field.
 This field may contain multiple values, which will be separated by a semi-colon.

-## Division ID
+## Person: Country {#person_country}

 ### Description

-Country where a unit that a person is a member of is located.
+Country where an organization that a person is a member of is located.

 ### Type of field

-CHAR(2), controlled vocabulary
+Text, controlled vocabulary

 ### Example of use